ewallace/ewallace.github.io/manual/_posts/2021-04-18-lab-notebook.md

 - *Say why* you are doing the experiment - briefly state the aim of the experiment and connect/link it to the larger project.
 You might have a project aims page you can link to, or a "project guide" that gets
 - *Conclude* what you learned and what you need to do next, however briefly.
 - *Things don't have to work,* include data from all experiments, "successful" or otherwise.
-- *Reusing strains* you should give the strain ID number (e.g. `yVS042`, see [strain descriptions](where-lab-stuff-belongs)).
+- *Reusing strains* you should give the strain ID number (e.g. `yVS042`, see [strain descriptions](where-lab-stuff-belongs)), along with a brief description at the top of the entry, e.g. "Pab1-GFP Hsp104-mCherry in BY4741 background".
 If it's possible or sensible, link to the page that generated/describes the strain.
 You don't need to describe the strain in detail every time you use it.
 There may be multiple strains where your favourite gene is tagged with green fluorescent protein, `YFG_GFP` isn't enough, give the strain ID number.
 - *Oligos* include the oligo name/ID and sequence the first time you use it, with the certificate of synthesis.
-For IDT oligos the certificate is available if the person who ordered it logs in to IDT through sciquest punch-out; it's best to add the whole oligo order to your lab notebook when it arrives.
-It can be helpful to give each oligo an unambiguous ID number, e.g.
+For IDT oligos the certificate is available if the person who ordered it logs in to IDT through sciquest punch-out; it's best to add the whole oligo order info to your lab notebook when it arrives.
+It can be helpful to give each oligo an unambiguous ID number, e.g. `oVS1067`, which is easier to refer to than "YFG1-verifydeletion-set3-rev".
 - *Designs* for plasmids, inserts, cloning, etc, should be included in the relevant notebook entries.
 Usually the design would be in snapgene, genbank, or fasta format,
 - *Plasmid minipreps*, entry should include the name and batch number of the kit you used, and an electronic copy of the nanodrop/DeNovix quantification.
 You don't need to repeat the entire published protocol.
 - *RNA/protein extraction*, entry should include a link to the protocol and describe any modifications you made.
 All reagents, e.g. buffers, should be described unambiguously.
 Ideally you would say which batch of buffer (e.g. prep date) you used, or for commercial reagents the batch number.
 - *Bacterial or yeast transformations*, since it is so easy to take a photo of the plate of transformants and add it to your lab notebook, please do that.
 - *PCR*, record the program, enzyme, buffer (both with batch number), oligos, template source and concentration.
 Everything you need to reproduce it.
+If you follow a standard protocol link to that, and note only the modifications that you make.
 - *Strange observations* should be included, for example "a very hot day in lab and my experiment unexpectedly failed, maybe it's the temperature?"
+- Please add more examples?

 ## Raw unedited data must be included